chengyufu/chengyufu.github.io/content/authors/admin/_index.md

       institution: Harvard University
     - course: M.A. in Political Science (2020)
       institution: Duke University
-    - course: B.A. in Politics and Public Administration (2018)
+    - course: B.A. in Politics and Public Administration (with distinction, 2018)
       institution: Renmin University of China

 # Social/Academic Networking